 Introduction to High-Performance Computing: Setup

-Accessing the clusters using Secure shell (SSH)
+Accessing the clusters using Secure Shell (SSH)

 PuTTY